dheerajkumar-solanki/VibeAppointment/README.md

 ## Highlights

 - **Instant booking** — browse real-time availability and confirm in seconds.
+- **Flexible cancellation** — patients can cancel appointments anytime before the visit; the slot is instantly freed for others.
+- **Doctor workflow** — doctors confirm, decline, or complete appointments from their dashboard.
 - **Three-tier roles** — patients, doctors, and admins each have a dedicated experience.
 - **Verified doctors** — every practitioner goes through an admin approval workflow.
 - **Honest reviews** — only patients who completed an appointment can leave ratings.